rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 1. Click **Create.**

 **Result:** The custom global role will take effect when the users in the group log into Rancher.

+### Refreshing Group Memberships

+When an administrator updates the global permissions for a group, the changes take effect for individual group members after they log out of Rancher and log in again.

+To make the changes take effect immediately, an administrator or cluster owner can refresh group memberships.

+An administrator might also want to refresh group memberships if a user is removed from a group in the external authentication service.
+In that case, the refresh makes Rancher aware that the user was removed from the group.

+To refresh group memberships,

+1. From the **Global** view, click **Security > Users.**
+1. Click **Refresh Group Memberships.**

+**Result:** Any changes to the group members' permissions will take effect.